 So what’s the difference between a mirrorless camera and a DSLR?
 The main difference between a mirrorless camera and a DSLR is size.
 As their name implies, mirrorless cameras do not have the viewfinder reflex mirror found in DSLR (Digital Single Lens Reflex) cameras.
 This means you get a smaller overall camera body — and also smaller lenses.

-The image quality on a modern mirrorless camera is just as good as on an equivalent DSLR.
+The image quality on a modern mirrorless camera is just as good as an equivalent DSLR.
 This is because mirrorless cameras are available with large, full-frame sensors.
-Mirrorless cameras also offer robust lens compatibility — spanning the entire gamut from wide-angle to telephoto.
+Mirrorless cameras also offer robust lens compatibility — from wide-angle to telephoto.
 For example, the Canon R series mirrorless cameras work with Canon RF lenses and can use converters to work with traditional Canon EF lenses (also known as EOS lenses).

 Now that you’re probably convinced that a mirrorless camera is for you, which mirrorless camera is best?
-There are plenty of great mirrorless camera deals on Swappa, but we feel that Sony mirrorless cameras and Canon mirrorless cameras generally give you the most bang for your buck since both brands offer great camera bodies with high-resolution image sensors and versatile lens catalogs.
-Both companies have budget-friendly and professional options, so it really comes down to how much you’re willing to spend and which lens system you prefer.
+There are plenty of great mirrorless camera deals on Swappa, but we feel that Sony mirrorless cameras and Canon mirrorless cameras generally give you the most bang for your buck, since both brands have versatile lens catalogs and great camera bodies with high-resolution image sensors.
+And they both have budget-friendly and professional options, so it really comes down to how much you’re willing to spend and which lens system you prefer.

-Sony offers exceptional cameras at all price points, ranging from the budget-friendly (but still capable) 24.2-megapixel Sony Alpha A6400 and culminating with the range-topping 61-megapixel Sony A7R IV.
-All Sony mirrorless cameras feature interchangeable lenses and great image sensors, but the higher end products in Sony’s lineup offer professional-grade autofocus, full-frame image sensors, and 4k video capture.
+Sony offers exceptional cameras at all price points, ranging from the budget-friendly (but still capable) 24.2-megapixel Sony Alpha A6400 and culminating with the ultra high-end 42-megapixel Sony A7R III.
+All Sony mirrorless cameras feature interchangeable lenses and great image sensors, but the higher-end products in Sony’s lineup offer professional-grade autofocus, full-frame image sensors, and 4k video capture.

 There are plenty of choices when it comes to Canon mirrorless cameras as well, ranging from the affordable M line to their prosumer R line.
 Just like Sony’s offerings, getting an R gets you a full-frame image sensor, professional autofocus speed, and image quality rivaling the very best full-frame DSLRs.
 And perhaps most importantly, Canon mirrorless cameras can use adapters to work with existing Canon EF lenses for DSLRs.
 This gives you access to thousands of wide-angle, ultrawide, telephoto, and specialty lenses.

 Best of all, you can save hundreds when you shop on Swappa.
 Remember that Sony Alpha A6400 we recommended earlier?
-It starts at just $720 on Swappa — or $750 with a 16-50mm zoom lens.
-This is over a hundred dollars cheaper than eBay (typically $850+) and significantly less than its $999 MSRP with kit lens.
+It starts at just $850 on Swappa with a 16-50mm zoom lens.
+This is cheaper than eBay and significantly less than its $999 MSRP with kit lens.

 Best DSLR cameras